-6.06 The Sexual Violence Support Advocate is available to provide support and information to a Complainant(s) about the appeal process, including the availability of additional accommodations (see Appendix C – Testimonial Aids).
+6.06 The Sexual Violence Support Coordinator is available to provide support and information to a Complainant(s) about the appeal process, including the availability of additional accommodations (see Appendix C – Testimonial Aids).

 6.07 Due to the confidential nature of the issues and impact on participants, appeal hearings shall be closed and not open to the public.

-6.08 Decision of the Gendered and Sexual Violence Policy Appeal Committee The Committee will act expeditiously in making its decision and will consider all relevant evidence, the procedures followed in the Official Complaint, and the reasonableness of the Dean of Students’ decision and recommended sanctions.
+6.08 Decision of the Gendered and Sexual Violence Policy Appeal Committee The Committee will act expeditiously in making its decision and will consider all relevant evidence, the procedures followed in the Official Complaint, and the reasonableness of the decision and recommended sanctions.

-6.09 All Interim Measures and/or conditions implemented by the Dean of Student in their decision shall remain in place pending the Appeal.
+6.09 All Interim Measures and/or conditions implemented by the University shall remain in place pending the Appeal.

 6.10 The Committee’s decision shall be final and shall include a clear decision along with written reasons for the decision.
-A copy of the decision shall be provided to the Complainant, Respondent, Dean of Students and such other university representatives involved in the Complaint as may be required.
+A copy of the decision shall be provided to the Complainant, Respondent, Office of Dispute Resolution and Support and such other university representatives involved in the Complaint as may be required.
 Recipients of the Committee’s decision shall keep confidential the personal information of those involved and avoid acts of reprisal.

 (see Procedure 5.00-5.06)

-Upon receipt of an Official Complaint, the Dean of Students, or designate, will:
+Upon receipt of an Official Complaint, the Office of Dispute Resolution and Support, or designate, will: